JoakimRasmussen/forreal-engine-tsbk07/README.md

-# tsbk07-computer-graphics-project
+# forreal-engine-tsbk07
-Computer Graphics project
+A Computer Graphics project for the course TSBK07